 If you are a new investor & looking to take your first steps in the stock market, the Edelweiss Pehla Kadam smallcase might be ideal for you.

-Edelweiss launched smallcases in July 2018. smallcases are portfolios of stocks/ETFs that have an underlying theme or an established investing strategy. smallcases are inherently diversified, have no additional cost other than standard brokerage, and prove to be far more cost-efficient than mutual funds in the long-run.
+Edelweiss launched smallcases in July 2018. smallcases are portfolios of stocks/ETFs that have an underlying theme or an established investing strategy. smallcases are inherently diversified, have no additional cost other than the standard brokerage, and prove to be far more cost-efficient than mutual funds in the long-run.
 Login now with your Edelweiss account to invest in smallcases.